 The Forbes ranking of America's Top Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience.
 Ranking algorithm is based on quality of practice, including: telephone and in-person interviews, client retention, industry experience, review of compliance records, firm nominations; and quantitative criteria, including: assets under management and revenue generated for their firms.
 Investment performance is not a criteria because client objectives and risk tolerances vary, and advisors rarely have audited performance reports.
 Rankings are based on the opinions of SHOOK Research, LLC which does not receive compensation from the advisors or their firms in exchange for placement on the ranking.
 Research Summary (as of August 2018): 25,732 Advisor nominations were received, based on thresholds.
 9,596 Advisors were invited to complete the online survey.
 7,174 Advisors were interviewed by telephone.
 1,503 Advisors were interviewed in person at the Advisors' location.
 Final list of the top 200 Advisors was then compiled based upon the quantitative criteria.
 Raymond James is not affiliated with Forbes or Shook Research, LLC.
 This ranking is not indicative of future investment performance, is not an endorsement, and may not be representative of individual clients' experience.
 Neither Raymond James nor any of its Financial Advisors or RIA firms pay a fee in exchange for this award/rating.

-Winner's Circle, a Barron's research organization, produced the rankings based on data provided by over 4,000 individual advisors and their firms.
-Advisor data is confirmed via regulatory databases, cross-checks with securities firms and conversations with individual advisors.
-Among the factors considered for the rankings are assets under management, revenue that the advisors generate for their firms and the quality of their practices.
-Data points that relate to quality of practice include length of service, designations held, and services beyond investments offered including estates and trusts, and an evaluation of each advisor's regulatory record etc. Investment performance is not an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients' risk tolerance than by an advisor's investment picking abilities.
-The ranking may not be representative of any one client's experience, is not an endorsement, and is not indicative of future performance.
+Barron’s “Top 1,200 Financial Advisors,” March, 2019.
+Barron’s is a registered trademark of Dow Jones & Company, L.P.
+All rights reserved.
+The rankings are based on data provided by over 4,000 individual advisors and their firms and include qualitative and quantitative criteria.
+Data points that relate to quality of practice include professionals with a minimum of 7 years financial services experience, acceptable compliance records (no criminal U4 issues), client retention reports, charitable and philanthropic work, quality of practice, designations held, offering services beyond investments offered including estates and trusts, and more.
+Financial Advisors are quantitatively rated based on varying types of revenues produced and assets under management by the financial professional, with weightings associated for each.
+Investment performance is not an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance than by an advisor’s investment picking abilities.
+The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
-Barron's is not affiliated with Raymond James.
+Barron’s is not affiliated with Raymond James.

 The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialized content on asset management.
 To qualify for the list, advisers had to have 10 years of experience and at least $300 million in assets under management (AUM).
 The FT then invited a list of just under 1,000 advisors to complete a survey used to obtain more information on the advisors’ practices.
 400 qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, experience, industry certifications and online accessibility.
 AUM is the top factor, accounting for roughly 60-70 percent of the applicant's score.
 Additionally, to provide a diversity of advisors, the FT placed a cap on the number of advisors from any one state that's roughly correlated to the distribution of millionaires across the U.S. The ranking may not be representative of any one client's experience, is not an endorsement, and is not indicative of future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT is not affiliated with Raymond James.